-The Health and Safety Committee advises the Board on Health and Safety matters within the Bord na Móna Group.
-The members as at 30 March 2022 were Gerard O'Donoghue (Chair), Tom Donnellan, Eddie Tynan and Kevin Healy.
+The Health and Safety Committee reviews plans and policy on Health and Safety and reports to and advises the Board on Health and Safety matters within the Bord na Móna Group.
+The members as at 29 March 2023 were Mary Rose Burke (Chair), Tom Donnellan, Paddy Rigney, Stephen Markham.
 The Committee met four times during the financial year.